dkaufhold/cavy/README.md

 | `exists(identifier)` | Returns `true` if the component can be identified (i.e. is currently on screen) |
 | `notExists(identifier)` | As above, but checks for the absence of the component |
 | `findComponent(identifier)` | Returns the identified component<br>Can be used if your component doesn't respond to either `onChangeText` or `onPress`<br>For example:<br>```const picker = await spec.findComponent('Scene.modalPicker');```<br>```picker.open();```|
+| `isFullyVisible` | (WIP:) Will check if the bounding box of the component is inside the visible viewport.
+It is able to check if the component is hidden behind the keyboard, but it will not be able check, if the component is obstructed by another component.

 ## Writing your own spec helpers